PasionMovil/veridis/site/wp-content/plugins/google-maps-widget/readme.txt

 = Who is this plugin for? =

-For just about anyone who needs a map on their site in 5 seconds.
+For anyone who needs a map on their site in 5 seconds.

+= Map shows the wrong location =

+Write the address differently, or more precisely.
+Make sure you enter the street, town and country name.
+If necessary enter lat/lng coordinates instead of the address.
+Use the numeric notation, eg: "40.7127, 74.0059"

+= How to generate the API key =

+We understand that creating an API key is frustrating but it takes less than a minute and it's something Google requires.
+Follow <a href="https://console.developers.google.com/flows/enableapi?apiid=maps_embed_backend&keyType=CLIENT_SIDE&reusekey=true" target="_blank">wizard step #1</a> - login with any Gmail account, click next/confirm a few times with the default settings &amp; copy the key you see on the screen; it's the key you need.
+Then use <a href="https://console.developers.google.com/flows/enableapi?apiid=static_maps_backend&keyType=CLIENT_SIDE&reusekey=true" target="_blank">wizard step #2</a>, select the same "My Project" project from the list and that's it.
+Save the key in GMW settings.
+If you want to protect your API key by using the "Accept requests from these HTTP referrers (web sites)" option in Google Console make sure to add your domain in these two formats: *.mydomain.com/* and mydomain.com/* and wait a few minutes until Google makes the necessary changes.

 = Thumbnail map works but lightbox won't open on click =

-You most probably have Fancybox JS and CSS files included twice; once by the theme and second time by GMW plugin.
+You probably have Fancybox JS and CSS files included twice; once by the theme and second time by GMW plugin.
 Remove one instance of files.
-If that's not the case then you have a fatal JS error thats preventing execution of other JS code.
+If that's not the case then you have a fatal JS error that's preventing execution of other JS code.
 Hit F12 in Firefox or Chrome and have a look at the debug console.
 If there are any red lines - it's a fatal error.
-Open a new thread in the support forums but please bear in mind that support is community based and we do this in our spare time.
+Open a new thread in the <a href="http://wordpress.org/support/plugin/google-maps-widget">support forums</a> but please bear in mind that support is community based and we do this in our spare time.

 = It's not working!!!
 Arrrrrrrrr =

-A more detailed help is coming soon.
-Till then check 2 things: does your theme have _wp_footer()_ function call in the footer and if there are any jQuery errors on the site.
-If you can't figure it out open a thread in the support forums.
+Read the <a href="http://wordpress.org/support/plugin/google-maps-widget">support forum</a> rules (no seriously, read them) and then if needed open new a thread.

 == Screenshots ==

-1. Small map is shown as a widget and since it's just one image it loads super-fast
+1. Thumbnail map is shown as a widget and since it's just one image it loads super-fast (1 request, about 20KB)
-2. Larger map with all features is available in the lightbox
+2. Larger map with all interactive features is available in the lightbox
-3. Widget options - thumbnail map
+3. Widget options - Thumbnail map
-4. Widget options - lightbox map
+4. Widget options - Interactive map
-5. Widget options - shortcode
+5. Widget options - Shortcode
-6. Widget options - info & support

 == Changelog ==

+= 3.25 =
+* 2016/03/24
+* even more new map pins
+* bug fixes
+* 7 days trial can now be activated within the plugin

+= 3.20 =
+* 2016/03/10
+* new map pins
+* bug fixes

+= 3.15 =
+* 2016/03/07
+* widgets can now be cloned
+* minor fixes

+= 3.10 =
+* 2016/02/23
+* security enhancements

+= 3.05 =
+* 2016/02/19
+* few minor bug fixes
+* added google maps API key tester

+= 3.04 =
+* 2016/02/17
+* added more detailed instructions on how to generate the API key
+* few minor bug fixes

+= 3.0 =
+* 2016/02/16
+* huge upgrade - numerous functions added
+* switched to new Google Maps API

+= 2.92 =
+* 2016/01/14
+* we made it to 100 thousand active installations ;)
+* minor bug fixes

 = 2.90 =
 * 2015/12/14
 * added option for donating